Vistula Veneti: Roman historical sources

 Pliny the Elder places the Veneti along the Baltic coast.
 He calls them the Sarmatian Venedi (Latin: Sarmatae Venedi).
-Thereafter, the 2nd century Greco-Roman geographer Ptolemy in his section on Sarmatia, places the Greater Ouenedai along the entire Venedic Bay, which can be located from the context on the southern shores of the Baltic.
-He names tribes south of these Greater Venedae both along the eastern bank of the Vistula and further east.
+Thereafter, the 2nd century Greco-Roman geographer Ptolemy in his section on Sarmatia, places the Greater Ouenedai along the entire Venedic Bay, which is equivalent to the southern shores of the Baltic.
+He names tribes south of the Greater Venedae along the eastern bank of the Vistula and further east.

 The most exhaustive Roman treatment of the Veneti comes in Germania by Tacitus, who writing in AD 98, places the Veneti among the peoples on the eastern fringe of Germania.
 He was uncertain of their ethnic identity, classifying them as Germanic based on their way of life, but not based on their language (in comparison to, for example, the Peucini):

 Here Suebia ends.
 I do not know whether to class the tribes of the Peucini, Venedi, and Fenni with the Germans or with the Sarmatians.
 The Peucini, however, who are sometimes called Bastarnae, are like Germans in their language, manner of life, and mode of settlement and habitation.
 Squalor is universal among them and their nobles are indolent.
-Mixed marriages are giving them something of the repulsive appearance of the Sarmatians ...
-The Veneti have borrowed largely from Sarmatian ways; their plundering forays take them all over the wooded and mountainous country that rises between the Peucini and the Fenni.
-Nevertheless, they are to be classed as Germani, for they have settled houses, carry shields and are fond of travelling fast on foot; in all these respects they differ from the Sarmatians, who live in wagons or on horseback.
+Mixed marriages are giving them something of the repulsive appearance of the Sarmatians.
+The Venedi have adopted many Sarmatian habits; for their plundering forays take them over all the wooded and mountainous highlands that lie between the Peucini and the Fenni.
+Nevertheless, they are on the whole to be classed as Germans; for they have settled homes, carry shields, and are fond of travelling—and travelling fast on foot—differing in all these respects from the Sarmatians, who live in wagons or on horseback.
+The Fenni are astonishingly savage and disgustingly poor.